Lipids are fat-like molecules that circulate in your bloodstream. They can also be found in cells and tissue throughout your body.

 - cholesterol absorption inhibitors

 - PCSK9 inhibitors

 With medication and a healthy lifestyle, most people can successfully manage their cholesterol.

 In addition to statins or other cholesterol-lowering medications, you may be able to improve your lipid profile with some of the following lifestyle changes:

-- Exercise most, if not all, days of the week.
-The American Heart Association recommends at least 150 minutes of moderate-intensity exercise, such as brisk walking, every week.
-More physical activity is associated with lower LDL levels.
+American Heart Associationrecommends at least 150 minutes of moderate-intensity exercise, such as brisk walking, every week.
+More physical activity is associated with lower LDL levels and higher HDL levels.